 The project began in 2012 and has now been recognised nationally and internationally for its iconic design, digital innovation, consumer and clinician engagement, partnerships and communications.

-BMDH Project has so far won 13 major awards, and been a runner-up or finalist in nine awards.
+BMDH Project been nominated for 34 awards, won 15 and been a finalist, runner-up or commended in 16.

 Consumers Marj, Ken, Greg and Judith talk about consumer engagement project - APAC Forum 2016 award winner